dynamicspartnersee/dynamicspartnersee.github.io/help/en-us/estonian-package-excise-help.md

 **View** - displays a marked packaging excise duty declaration **Delete** - deletes a marked packaging excise duty declaration

-Upon the creation of a new packaging excise duty declaration, the following fields are filled in the page.
+Upon the creation of a new packaging excise duty declaration, the following fields are filled in the page:

 |Field|Explanation  |
 |--|--|
 |No.| The packaging excise duty declaration number is entered in the field|